ksenyakom/spring_boot_web_service/web-service/errorCode.md

 29 - You can not choose id for tag

-30 - There is no autoincremented index after trying to add record into table `tag` 31 - "There is no autoincremented index after trying to add record into table `gift_certificate`"

-404 - Not found
+30 - There is no autoincremented index after trying to add record into table `tag` 31 - There is no autoincremented index after trying to add record into table `gift_certificate` 32 - There is no autoincremented index after trying to add record into table `user_order` 404 - Not found

 51 - Can not read User (id = %s)
 52 - Can not read all Users

+61 - Can not read Order
+63 - Can not update Order (id = %s)
+64 - Can not delete Order (id = %s)
+65 - Can not read all Orders